I don’t know about you, but the tail end of a long and cold winter really makes me anxious.

 EarlyGrow Medium Domed Propagator, available on Amazon

-If you don’t have a greenhouse, consider buying plastic dome lids like the one pictured above to place over your trays, or using a seedling warming mat to help with propagation.
+If you don’t have space for a greenhouse, consider buying plastic dome lids like the one pictured above to place over your trays, or using a seedling warming mat to help with propagation.
 Water whenever you notice that the soil looks dry.

 When you notice germination, you need to be sure that your onions get enough light from that point on.
 Ideally, onions would like to have 12 hours of light and 12 hours of darkness per day.